Tea Farms Malawi: A Host's Practical Visit Tips

 • From Limbe to The Thyolo House: 20 minutes.
 Limbe is technically the closer base if you're catching an early flight from Chileka.

-• From The Thyolo House to Satemwa Tea Estate: about 25 minutes through the tea country.
+• From The Thyolo House to Satemwa Tea Country: about 25 minutes through the tea country.

 • From The Thyolo House to Mulanje town (for Lujeri and the Mulanje estates): about an hour.
 Add 15–20 minutes to reach Lujeri itself.

-• From Blantyre to Lujeri Tea Estate direct: roughly 120 km, two hours.
+• From Blantyre to Lujeri Tea Country direct: roughly 120 km, two hours.

 • From The Thyolo House to Lake Malawi (Cape Maclear): about 4 hours.
 Most guests break the journey here on the way to or from the lake.